nus-cs2103/website-base/schedule/week5/commentary-cs2103-fragment.md

 <!-- ---------------------------------------------------------------------------- -->
 {% call topic_preamble("Code Quality", reuse=false) %}

-Next, we switch our focus to the aspect of code quality, and learn a few more guidelines you can apply to improve the quality of your code.
+Next, we switch our focus to the topic of _code quality_, and learn a few more guidelines you can apply to improve the quality of your code.

 {% endcall %}
 <!-- ---------------------------------------------------------------------------- -->